raspberrypilearning/scratch-3-phrasebook/en/step_2.md

 --- task ---

 Choose a backdrop from the library or create your own.
+I chose Wall 1.

 --- /task ---